 - BEST ELECTRIC FOGGER: SuperHandy Fogger Machine Corded Backpack Mist Duster

 - BEST THERMAL FOGGER: Tomahawk Turbo Boosted Backpack Mosquito Fogger

 Based on the method used to apply the pesticide and the power source for the fogger, mosquito yard sprays and foggers fall into three categories: spray, electric foggers, and thermal foggers.
 All three types can be used interchangeably, and many users may have both a fogger and a spray that they turn to when mosquitoes begin to appear.

 Sprays are a common option for those who are only dealing with a small infestation, though they also are suitable for more precise targeting alongside a broad-treatment fogger or mister.
 These products typically contain a concentrated form of pesticide with a range of different active ingredients, each intended to kill mosquitoes and other insects.

 These products don’t require premixing or filling like foggers and misters, so spraying the infested area can begin immediately.
 However, these products are not typically reusable, so they can become more expensive in the long run to treat a recurring pest situation.

 Due to the high temperatures produced by this fogger, it isn’t advised to treat indoor insect infestations with a thermal fogger.
-Because they are commonly used by and sold to professional pest extermination companies, these machines are considered commercial devices that usually carry a high price tag.
+Commonly used by and sold to professional pest extermination companies, these machines are considered commercial devices that usually carry a high price tag.
 The machine’s power and cordless versatility allows it to disperse a broad application of pesticide.